Regulation of Medicine

 Executive Summary

 Although email marketing can be a valuable addition to your healthcare practice to improve patient outcomes and increase revenue, it does not come without risks.
-Healthcare providers must ensure that their practice complies with HIPAA when sending any marketing emails to patients to avoid any costly violations.
+Healthcare providers must ensure that their practice complies with HIPAA when sending any marketing emails to patients to avoid costly violations.

 Recommended Actions